Up to 3 hrs for all attractions,

-North Head is a small strategic headland at the entrance of Auckland's Waitemata Harbour.
-Its commanding views over the Hauraki Gulf and inner harbour have made it an important lookout and defence site for centuries, first for early Maori inhabitants and later for European settlers.
+North Head has commanding views over the Hauraki Gulf and inner harbour which has made it an important lookout and defence site for centuries, first for early Maori inhabitants and later for European settlers.
+The location is also a historic coastal artillery defensive location covering the entrance to the port of Auckland.
+It has been a defensive location for the port since the arrival of the Pakeha.

 North Head was one of a number of defence forts that were rapidly set up in the late 1800s to defend Auckland from a feared Russian attack.
 The fort was later expanded as part of Auckland's coastal defence system during World Wars I and II.